 Can I take time off during the Fellowship?

 Fellows are expected to work full time, and like all City employees must request approval for time off from their supervisors.
-Fellows receive up to 11 paid observed holidays, four paid floating holidays become available after six months; paid sick days are available after three months.
+Fellows receive up to 11 paid observed holidays, 5 paid floating holidays; paid sick days are available after three months.
 Additional unpaid days off are made available at the discretion of department placement supervisors.

 Can I attend graduate school during non-business hours while a Fellow?